fernandomv3/cuack/README.md

 You can also load data from a comma-separated values file in order to avoid hardcoding the data into the pages.json file.

-To do this you must specify some parameters in the pages.json file
+To do this you must specify some parameters:

 ```JSON
 {